shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Revoke shared spells from other vessels
 -   Revoke vessel status from other vessels

-As an action, you may telepathically communicate a message to a prime vessel.
+You may spend 1 AP to telepathically communicate a message to a prime vessel.
 This doesn’t enable the prime vessel to communicate back to you.

 Being a prime vessel is forever, with a few exceptions.
 A prime vessel automatically stops being a vessel if any of the following happens:

 -   The prime vessel dies or ceases to exist.
 -   The prime vessel willingly decides to stop being a prime vessel.
--   You use an action to make them no longer a prime vessel.
+-   You spend 1 AP to make them no longer a prime vessel.

-As an action, you may revoke a prime vessel’s vessel state, making them either a regular vessel or just another creature.
+You may spend 1 AP to revoke a prime vessel’s vessel state, making them either a regular vessel or just another creature.

 ### Unity

-At level 15, you can unify your vessels in casting a spell.
-Whenever you cast a spell from your bonded schools, each of your vessels that you choose may use their reaction to cast the same spell you cast at the same level, with the same Bond Affinity option(s).
-You and your vessels may choose different targets for the spells.
+You can unify your vessels in casting a spell.
+Each of your prime vessels in your Cast Range gains the following reaction:

-The spell costs the normal amount of Spell Points for you, but it only costs that amount divided by 10, rounded up, for each vessel that casts it.
+**Unified Cast**

-A vessel can join in the casting of the spell even if they don’t know the spell and that spell has not been shared with them.
+Trigger: Your Reality Sharer casts a spell that has been shared with you.
+Reaction: You copy the spell they cast, optionally choosing a different target for it.

 ### Ascension

-At level 20, your vessels are permanent.
+Your vessels are permanent.
 Vessels outside your Tether Range or in a different plane do not automatically stop being vessels.
-Vessels no longer have a vessel duration, and remain vessels indefinitely until they willingly stop being a vessel or until you use your action to revoke their vessel status.
+Vessels no longer have a vessel duration, and remain vessels indefinitely until they willingly stop being a vessel or until you use spend 1 AP to revoke their vessel status.

 ## Self-Shaper